DoD Acquisition and Sustainment (OSD/A&S)

-The office of the Undersecretary of Defense for Acquisition, Technology, and Logistics, Acquisition Resources and Analysis, Acquisition Management (OUSD/AT&L (ARA/AM)) oversees all EVM policy development within DoD.
+The office of the Undersecretary of Defense for Acquisition and Sustainment, Acquisition Resources and Analysis, Acquisition Management (OUSD/AT&L (ARA/AM)) oversees all EVM policy development within DoD.

 – See OSD Earned Value Website

 DoD Executive Agent